 Some people taking this medicine develop a serious condition called lactic acidosis.
 This may be more likely in women, in people who are overweight or have liver disease, and in people who have taken HIV/AIDS medication for a long time.
 Talk with your doctor about your risk.

 HIV can be passed to your baby if you are not properly treated during pregnancy.
 Take all of your HIV medicines as directed to control your infection.

 You should not breast-feed while you are using this medication to treat or prevent HIV.
 Women with HIV or AIDS should not breast-feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

 Emtricitabine and tenofovir is not approved for anyone younger than 12 years old.
 The child receiving this medicine must weigh at least 37 pounds.

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 You may take this medicine with or without food.

 Use emtricitabine and tenofovir regularly to get the most benefit.
+Try not to miss any doses.
 Get your prescription refilled before you run out of medicine completely.

-While using this medicine, you may need frequent blood tests.
-Your kidney and liver function, or bone mineral density may also need to be checked.
+While using this medicine you may need frequent medical tests to check your kidney and liver function, or your bone mineral density.

 HIV/AIDS is usually treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Read the medication guide or patient instructions provided with each medication.
 Do not change your doses or medication schedule without your doctor's advice.
 Every person with HIV or AIDS should remain under the care of a doctor.